 Fresh flowers and plants are an important part of Tet decorations.
 You’ll see marigolds, sunflowers, daisies, and chrysanthemums in noble yellow hues all over Hoi An.
 New year wishes are penned in calligraphy and draped from doorways.
 Local people in Hoi An also welcome the holiday with lanterns, red envelopes, bamboo poles, and strings of fireworks.

-Many special foods are served during the Tet holiday, but pride of place is always given to Banh Chung and Banh Tet.
+Many special foods are served during the Tet holiday, but pride of place is always given to banh chung and banh tet.
 These steamed sticky rice cakes, filled with crushed mung beans and fatty pork, are savored with pickled onions and hot green tea.
 Families stock up on watermelons and fruits, Vietnamese ham, whole boiled chickens, Tet jams, and dried fruits for the coming feasts.

 Marking the holidays together

 By the time the day before Tet arrives the whole province and country is ready to celebrate together.
 Everyone returns to their hometowns in time to be with parents and grandparents.
-Last-minute treats and decorations are added, and the scent of incense fills Hoi An’s streets as countless altars are set up to honor ancestors and the kitchen gods.
+Last-minute treats and decorations are added, and the scent of incense fills as countless altars are set up to honor ancestors and the kitchen gods.

 In Hoi An, the last night of the outgoing year is marked with dances and festivities in the Hoi An Ancient Town.
 Beautifully dressed families with children wearing colorful new ao dai join folk games and snap photos.
 The excitement builds with special shows and songs in the hours before midnight, and then fireworks explode above the tiled roofs of the Ancient Town, the Thu Bon River, and the crowds of happy people.
-The Year of the Cat has arrived.

 The first days of any new year are an auspicious time.
 Families stay home and feast together.
 Elders give lucky money to young ones, and everyone shares wishes for the new year.
 Most people visit pagodas and communal houses, and stop by relatives and teachers.
 After the new year has been properly ushered in, the holiday is for relaxing and having fun together.